nais/doc/persistence/postgres.md

 You can now connect to localhost:5088 with the retrieved database name, username and password.

-{% hint style="danger" %}
+!!! danger
     Be aware that you are now connected with the app user which is an admin user.
     You should consider creating a new personal user account in the GCP console, and grant SELECT to this user.
-{% endhint %}

 [ACCESS_FROM_LAPTOP]: ../basics/access.md